Income Tax set for overhaul: Ease of compliance first on agenda; what government wants to hear from you

-The Income Tax Act is set for an overhaul; for that purpose the Narendra Modi government last November for a task force of experts in the field.
-The task force was given six months time for a complete overhaul of the “50-year-old” Income Tax Law, 1961 to a modern law meeting the present day needs.
-Now, as the 6-month-deadline is approaching, the government has asked for suggestions not only from experts but common citizens too — with an aim to ease compliance to broaden the tax base.
-FE Online had reported that ease of compliance would on government’s priority.
+The Income Tax Act is set for an overhaul; for that purpose, the Narendra Modi government last November has set up a task force of experts in the field.
+The task force was given six months time for a complete overhaul of the “50-year-old” Income Tax Law, 1961 to a modern law according to the present day needs.
+Now as the 6-month-deadline is approaching, the government has asked for suggestions, not only from experts but common citizens too — with an aim to ease compliance to broaden the tax base.
+FE Online had reported earlier that ease of compliance would on government’s priority.

 The government-appointed task force wants to know from you — the taxpayers — what kind of issues you face so that they can “draft a new Direct Tax Law in consonance with the economic needs of the country”, the Income Tax Department said in a tweet.
 From understanding whether you need an expert’s help to file your Income Tax Return to prosecution for TDS is being launched in an appropriate manner, the Income Tax Department has six sections, each with 3 to 8 questions.
 The six sections are Income Tax Return, Tax Credit, Processing/Scrutiny of return, Litigation and recovery of disputed tax amount, Penalty and prosecution, and Other suggestions.